 This document will answer the following important questions for you:

 Ultimately, this document can help you answer the most important question for the Open Enrollment Period: Do I need to change plans?
-The ANOC, coupled with your own health and financial analysis, can provide clear personal direction about whether you need to compare new plans during AEP.
+The ANOC, coupled with your own health and financial analysis, can provide clear personal direction about whether you need to compare new plans during OEP.
 However, even if your ANOC does not include any major changes to your existing coverage, your personal evaluation could still merit Medicare plan comparisons during Open Enrollment.

 LEARN MORE: Understanding Your Annual Notice of Change (ANOC)